Hardcode84/wave/docs/wave/megakernel.md

     end
 end
 ```

-Here, if we have enough batches, `kernel 2 block 0` dependencies will most likely will be completed by the time execution got to it.
+Here, if we have enough batches, `kernel 2 block 0` dependencies will most likely be completed by the time execution gets to it.

 Kernel logic will look like:
 ```python